yuhengen/TGC9-Interactive-Frontend-DemonSlayer/README.md

 - A page mainly used for contact purposes
 - Users can contact the team for various types of issues here, simply by filling up the form with their relevant information
 ### Login
-- A window for users to login to their accounts (Function to be implemented in the future after learning database)
+- A window for users to login to their accounts (Full function to be implemented in the future after learning database)
 - Used for account management, redeeming codes and participating in web events
 ### Redeem (TBC)
 - A page for users to redeem game codes, for in-game rewards (Function to be implemented in the future after learning database)